 Programming Fundamentals - part 2 of 2

 We continue our discussion of fundamentals of programming in this chapter by reviewing various code types from source to native.
-Then, compiled and interpreted languages are analyzed.
+Then, compiled and interpreted languages are considered.

 Types of Code